behnambagheri/paste-gram/README.md

 - 🧾 Sends:
   - Messages (via direct argument or stdin)
   - Files (as documents with optional caption)
-- 🖥️ Prepends hostname and command to all messages
+- 🖥️ Can prepend hostname and/or command line (configurable)
 - 🔐 Gets config from environment variables

 ---